Spagettileg/reboot-pbf/README.md

 #### User
 - The registered customer belongs to a community of rugby enthusiasts
 - Value for money product offerings made available
-- Access to well known brands to support anyy concerns upon product quality
+- Access to well known brands to support any concerns upon product quality
 - Fulfil a moral obligation to not throw away good quality products and seek to recycle
 - Start a blog conversation upon availability of rugby boots not yet appearing on Re-Boot website, etc
 - Happy to browse current stock, without obligation to purchase